bogdanr/bogdanr.github.io/_posts/2017-11-06-basic-function-generators.md

 ### Conclusions

-* Function generators can be fun :smile:
+* Function generators can be fun :)
 * As usual, you get what you pay for so don't get the 10$ Kit.
 * The 50$ MHS-5200A unit is good bang for the buck and with some small improvements and OpenSource firmware, it can be even better.